EDAPINENUT/ExplicitShortCut/README.md

 ```
 @misc{lin2025designonestepdiffusionshortcutting,
       title={On the Design of One-step Diffusion via Shortcutting Flow Paths},
-      author={Haitao Lin and Peiyan Hu and Minsi Ren and Zhifeng Gao and Zhi-Ming Ma and Guolin ke and Tailin Wu and Stan Z. Li},
+      author={Haitao Lin and Peiyan Hu and Minsi Ren and Zhifeng Gao and Zhi-Ming Ma and Guolin Ke and Tailin Wu and Stan Z. Li},
       year={2025},
       eprint={2512.11831},
       archivePrefix={arXiv},